thecptwaffles/wafflecraftwebsite/readme.md

-# This is the official website for the wafflecraft network server
+# This is the official website for the Wafflecraft network server

 #
 Code controbutions would be appreciated